 Reviews Bowen theory of family systems.
 Introduction to family psychotherapy as an outgrowth of the theory.
 Students examine their own families of origin.

 MFAM 555.
 Narrative Family Therapy.
 2 Units.

 Narrative therapy and social construction as important developments in social theory and in clinical practice.
 Uses narratives and the role they play in a person's life through language and meaning systems.
 Examines issues of power, collaboration, culture, community, and re-authoring narratives, particularly in the works of Michael White and David Epston.

 MFAM 556.
 Psychopathology and Diagnostic Procedures.
 3 Units.

 Explores the history and development of psychopathology and how it relates to current clinical practice in general and marriage and family therapy in particular.
-Utilizes the multiaxial classifications of the DSM-IV as a practical basis for diagnostics.
+Utilizes the multiaxial classifications of the current edition of the Diagnostic and Statistical Manual as a practical basis for diagnostics.